neuralmagic/docs/docs/source/getstarted.md

 </table>
 <p></p>

-Today, we offer support for NLP and convolutional neural network-based computer vision models, specifically classification and object detection model types such as [the models in SparseZoo](https://sparsezoo.neuralmagic.com).
+Today, we offer support for NLP and convolutional neural network-based computer vision models, specifically classification, segmentation, and object detection model types such as [the models in SparseZoo](https://sparsezoo.neuralmagic.com).

 We are continuously exploring models to add to the SparseZoo including model architectures beyond computer vision and NLP; [Subscribe for updates](http://neuralmagic.com/subscribe).